When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 But enjoy it while you can because it may not last forever.

-But then the times get tough, as they are in retail right now where retail chains are going bankrupt every month.
+Times get tough, as they are in retail right now where retail chains are going bankrupt every month.
 Even though, in the ’60s and ’70s and ’80s, those retailers like Sears of the Bay had big margins and lots of employees and lots of locations.
 Back then, those chains were untouchable.

 And maybe no one can do it in the short term.
 There are barriers to entry.
-But once I have a better product, then I’ve just got to do a better job at positioning.
+But once I have a better product, then I’ve just got to do a better job at brand positioning.

 Anna: